 In the old days, it was considered essential for sustaining warriors and hunters on the trail due to its content of proteins and vitamins.
-Pemmican can be eaten out of hand, or added to soups, stews, or anything in need of an extra nutritional boost.
-Besides assuring a good health of the Native Americans, Pemmican was also considered a super-food do to its content of buffalo meat and the proprieties it was passing on.
-The warriors of the Indian tribes believed that if they ate pemmican, they will be strong and healthy as the mighty buffalo.
+Pemmican can be eaten out of hand or added to soups, stews, or anything in need of an extra nutritional boost.
+Besides assuring a good health of the Native Americans, Pemmican was also considered a super-food due to its content of buffalo meat and the proprieties it was passing on.
+The warriors of the Indian tribes believed that if they ate pemmican, they would be strong and healthy as the mighty buffalo.

 How to make pemmican